How Do Pensions And Life Insurance Work Together?

 Pension Life Insurance

-In a sense, these two financial products work together.
+In a sense, these two financial products complement each other.
 A pension supports you from when you retire to the end of your life.
-A life insurance policy then pays out upon your death to help support your family after your passing.

 However, these two products have some muddy waters around the edges.
 For example, some pensions will carry over—possibly in limited amounts—to a spouse after you pass.